Jamarco Jones

-Jamarco Jones (born June 4, 1996) is an American football guard for the Tennessee Titans of the National Football League (NFL).
-He played college football at Ohio State.
+Jamarco “Juice” Jones (born June 4, 1996) is an American professional football offensive tackle for the Detroit Lions of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.
 He started his final 27 games at Ohio State at left tackle.

 Professional career

 Seattle Seahawks

-Jones was drafted by the Seattle Seahawks in the fifth round, 168th overall, of the 2018 NFL Draft.
+Jones was selected by the Seattle Seahawks in the fifth round, 168th overall, of the 2018 NFL draft.
 He was placed on injured reserve on September 1, 2018.

 On October 3, 2019, Jones replaced right guard D.J.
 Fluker who was injured during a Thursday Night Football game against the Los Angeles Rams.
 Prior to this point Jones had never played the guard position before.
-The Seahawks defeated the Rams 30-29.
+The Seahawks defeated the Rams 30–29.
 On December 19, 2020, Jones was placed on injured reserve.

 On November 27, 2021, Jones was placed on injured reserve.
 He was activated on January 1, 2022.

 Tennessee Titans

 On March 17, 2022, Jones signed a two-year contract with the Tennessee Titans.
 He was placed on injured reserve on September 22, 2022.

+After being involved in multiple fights during training camp, the Titans released Jones on August 3, 2023.

+Detroit Lions

+On August 11, 2024, Jones signed with the Detroit Lions.
+He was released on August 27, and re-signed to the practice squad.
+Jones signed a reserve/future contract with Detroit on January 20, 2025.